Tenancy Property Repairs

 Property Maintenance and Repairs

-If any maintenance or repair problems arise, which you believe are the responsibility of the landlord, please contact your The Letting People branch during office hours, Email or use the contact form below .
+If any maintenance or repair problems arise, which you believe are the responsibility of the landlord, please contact your The Letting People branch.

 - Please provide as much information as possible to enable your branch to assess the nature of the repair.
 If you are reporting a faulty appliance, please ensure you provide full details of the appliance and its make and model and serial number to ensure that we are able to progress.

 - Please ensure that before you ask for a call out you have carried out reasonable tenant/consumer preliminary checks on the fault to ensure that a call out by a professional contractor is necessary.
-Otherwise you will be charged for ‘no fault found’ or other instances where it is considered to be a tenant liability.
+Otherwise you may incur costs for ‘no fault found’ or other instances where it is considered to be a tenant liability.
 In addition, for service engineer visits for appliances etc you MUST provide access.
-If an appointment is aborted due to you not being available a charge will be made for an abortive visit and any other reasonable costs and expenses incurred.
+If an appointment is aborted due to you not being available you may incur costs for an abortive visit and any other reasonable costs and expenses incurred.

 - Whenever possible, to provide continuity and avoid any possible misunderstandings, if there are joint tenants (sharers) the LEAD TENANT should liaise with your branch.